McMasterRS/lm_tech-stack/documentation.md

 Effective collaboration is crucial for the success of any software development project.
 Comprehensive documentation plays a pivotal role in enhancing collaboration among team members.
 It acts as a central repository of knowledge, simplifying the transfer of information within the team and ensuring that all stakeholders are aligned.
 There are numerous documentation tools available in the market, each with its own set of advantages and disadvantages.
 Selecting the right documentation software for your team is a critical decision.

-## Criterion
+## Criteria

-When choosing a documentation tool, there are several key features to consider to ensure it meets your team and projects' needs.
+When choosing a documentation tool, there are several key features to consider to ensure it meets your team and project needs.

 ### Collaborative Features